jshleap/jshleap.github.io/_posts/2022-01-26-writting-jDataViz.md

 ## About this Document

+This is the document version of a webinar I gave for sharcnet.
+The webinar link can be found [here](https://www.youtube.com/watch?v=0tpsMak-jSY) and the jupyter notebook for this post can be found [here](/assets/notebooks/DataViz-doc.ipynb)

 ### What is NOT about
 1. In depth tutorial of visualization: Here we will see multiple different SIMPLE ways to visualize data
 2. Programming crash course: it assumes you know some python basics